 Definition of a classic TV campaign and sponsorship campaign

 A TV campaign may take different forms: either a classic TV ad, or a sponsoring campaign.
 A classic TV ad regroups different spots of a same advertiser, that can stretch out over several months and be composed of different creatives.
-The spots that are placed right after the program ends, or right before it resumes have prime position, because they bring even more visibility to the brand.
+The spots that are placed right after a program ends, or right before it resumes have prime position, because they bring even more visibility to the brand.

-With a sponsoring operation, the sponsor is associated to a TV program and can therefore benefit from the aura of the TV show, that are often themselves powerful brands.
+With a sponsoring campaign operation, the sponsor is associated to a TV program and can therefore benefit from the aura of the TV show, that are often themselves powerful brands.
 TV sponsorship can either be a simple on-air association to a program or a long-term partnership with product placement and licensing.

-In both cases, a TV tracking solution allows TV advertisers monitor the impact of their campaign on digital channels (website, apps, calls…) and maximise their ROI.
+In both cases, a TV tracking solution allows TV advertisers to monitor the impact of their campaign on digital channels (website, apps, calls…) and maximise their ROI.

 Share the definition